-On Thursday, Heard’s lawyer, Elaine Bredhoft, told The Today Show that Heard would not be able to pay the $8.35 million she now owes Depp in damages, and that they plan to appeal the verdict.
+Heard’s then- lawyer, Elaine Bredhoft, told The Today Show that Heard would not be able to pay the $8.35 million she owed Depp in damages and that they planned to appeal the verdict.

-Amber Heard files new motion, claiming a juror who wasn’t summoned sat on the panel.
+Amber Heard filed a new motion, claiming a juror who wasn’t summoned sat on the panel.

-A month after the verdict, attorneys for Heard filed a memorandum with the court, asking the judge to either set aside the verdict, dismiss the complaint, or order a new trial.
-As reported by Courthouse News, these new documents, filed with the court Friday, July 1, claim that the jury’s verdict, including the over $10 million damages awarded to Depp, were not supported by evidence.
+A month after the verdict came down, attorneys for Heard filed a memorandum with the court, asking the judge to either set aside the verdict, dismiss the complaint, or order a new trial.
+As reported by Courthouse News, these new documents, filed with the court on July 1, claim that the jury’s verdict, including the over $10 million damages awarded to Depp, were not supported by evidence.
 Specifically, the new filings stress that Depp’s role in the Pirates franchise was not affected by the op-ed.

 Judge Azcarate denied Heard’s motion for a new trial, specifically refuting her team’s claim that a juror was wrongfully seated.
-According to the judge’s response, filed on Wednesday, July 13, the juror in question received a summons that did not include a birth date listed, meaning either he or the other person could have appeared.
+According to the judge’s response, the juror in question received a summons that did not include a birth date listed, meaning either he or the other person could have appeared.
 The judge also asserted that the juror filled out a jury questionnaire with his correct information.
 The motion also noted that Heard’s team could have objected to the juror during voir dire (a process during which a jury is selected).
 In conclusion, Judge Azcarate wrote, “The only evidence before this Court is that this juror and all jurors followed their oaths, the Court’s instructions, and orders.
 This Court is bound by the competent decision of the jury.”
-The judge reportedly filed an order to unseal documents and evidence brought in the trial, though jury information will remain sealed until June of next year.

-Unsealed court documents reveal a motion from Depp’s team claimed the actor was not accusing Heard of causing him “specific physical or mental injury.”
+Unsealed court documents revealed a motion from Depp’s team claimed the actor was not accusing Heard of causing him “specific physical or mental injury.”

-After a mass fundraising effort apparently led by Andrea Burkhart, a legal commentator on YouTube, 6,000 pages worth of documents from the Depp and Heard trial were released to the public over the weekend.
-The documents immediately sparked intense debate on Twitter over whether the newly available evidence was good for Depp or Heard.
+After a mass fundraising effort apparently led by Andrea Burkhart, a legal commentator on YouTube and a vocal supporter of Depp, 6,000 pages’ worth of documents from the Depp v.
+Heard trial were released to the public in August.

 According to reporting from The Daily Beast, these documents include a motion filed my Depp’s team objecting to a request that he sit through an independent medical examination.
 “Mr. Depp does not allege a specific cause of action for intentional or negligent infliction of emotional distress; does not assert that Mrs. Heard’s actions caused him a specific psychiatric injury; and does not claim that Mrs. Heard’s actions caused him to experience unusually severe emotional distress,” the motion read.
 The motion also stated that Depp was “not alleging harm based on a specific physical or mental injury.”

 Other documents filed by Heard’s team called into question the authenticity of the now-infamous recordings Depp’s team presented, which they said had potentially been edited.
-Heard’s team reportedly requested that the full audio recordings be released, but the request was denied.
+Heard’s team reportedly requested that the full audio recordings be released, but the request was denied, along with the inclusion of warnings from Disney to Depp, via his agent.
 Meanwhile, Depp’s team also reportedly requested that the judge order the jury to disregard some of the evidence presented at trial — including Ellen Barkin’s testimony and the texts between Depp and Bettany.
+The documents reveal that he attempted to have Heard’s nudes admitted as evidence, a legal tactic that arguably verges on revenge porn.
 These requests appear to have been denied as well.
-It’s unclear what impact, if any, this release will have on the future of the case.